-Inter a second backup SIP server address as an IPv4 address in dotted decimal station or a fully qualified domain name.
-This parameter also becomes the host prize of the SIP-URI for the device's extension on the second backup SIP server.
+Web Page Item Description Backup SIP Server 2 ?
+Enter a second backup SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
+This parameter also becomes the host portion of the SIP-URI for the device's extension on the second backup SIP server.
 This field can accept entries of up to 255 characters in length.
-Deceify the SIP User ID for the second backup SIP Server.
+Backup SIP User ID ?
+Specify the SIP User ID for the second backup SIP Server.
 This parameter becomes the user portion of the SIP-URI for the device's extension on the second backup SIP server.
 Enter up to 64 alphanumeric characters.
-Deceify the Authenticate ID for the second backup SIP server.
-This parameter is equired for SIP registration authentication.
+Backup SIP Auth ID [2] Specify the Authenticate ID for the second backup SIP server.
+This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
-Deceify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication.
+Backup SIP Auth Password ?
+Specify the Authenticate Password for the second backup SIP server.
+This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
-Deceify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication.
-Enter up to 64 alphanumeric characters. e user portion of the SIP-URI for the device's extension on the second backup SIP erver.
-Enter up to 64 alphanumeric characters.
-Decify the Authenticate ID for the second backup SIP server.
-This parameter is equired for SIP registration authentication.
-Enter up to 64 alphanumeric characters.
-Decify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication.
-Enter up to 64 alphanumeric characters.
-Decify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication.
-Enter up to 64 alphanumeric characters.
-Decify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication.
-Enter up to 64 alphanumeric characters. quired for SIP registration authentication.
-Enter up to 64 alphanumeric characters.
-Decify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication.
-Enter up to 64 alphanumeric characters.
-Decify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication.
-Enter up to 64 alphanumeric characters.
-Decify the Authenticate Password for the second backup SIP server.
-This parameter required for SIP registration authentication is the SIP Registration lease time, also required for SIP registration authentication.
-Enter up to 64 alphanumeric characters. ne SIP Re-registration interval (in seconds) is the SIP Registration lease time, also own as the expiry.
+Re-registration Interval (in seconds) The SIP Re-registration interval (in seconds) is the SIP Registration lease time, also known as the expiry.
 The supported range is 30-3600 seconds.
-Enter up to 4 digits. ne Remote SIP Port is the port number the device will use as the destination port nen sending SIP messages.
+Enter up to 4 digits.
+Remote SIP Port ?
+The Remote SIP Port is the port number the device will use as the destination port when sending SIP messages.
 The default Remote SIP Port is 5060.
-The supported nge is 0-65536.
-Enter up to 5 digits. ne Local SIP Port is the port number the device will use to receive SIP messages. ne default Local SIP Port is 5060.
 The supported range is 0-65536.
-Enter up to 5 gits. noose the transport protocol for SIP signaling.
-This will affect all extensions, cluding the Nightringer.
-Default is UDP. noose the TLS version for SIP over TLS.
-Modern security standards strongly commend using TLS 1.2. hen enabled, the device will verify the authenticity of the server during the TLS andshake by its certificate and common name.
-The TLS handshake will be aborted if a server is deemed to be inauthentic and SIP registration will not proceed. nter the Outbound Proxy address as an IPv4 address in dotted decimal notation or a ally qualified domain name (FQDN).
-When an IP address is configured, the device II send all SIP messages to this IP address.
-When an FQDN is configured, the evice will run DNS NAPTR, SRV, and A queries on the FQDN to resolve an IP Idress to which it will send all SIP messages.
-This field can accept entries of up to 55 characters in length. ne Outbound Proxy Port is port number used as the destination port when sending P messages to the outbound proxy.
+Enter up to 5 digits.
+Local SIP Port ?
+The Local SIP Port is the port number the device will use to receive SIP messages.
+The default Local SIP Port is 5060.
+The supported range is 0-65536.
+Enter up to 5 digits.
+SIP Transport Protocol ?
+Choose the transport protocol for SIP signaling.
+This will affect all extensions, including the Nightringer.
+Default is UDP.
+TLS Version ?
+Choose the TLS version for SIP over TLS.
+Modern security standards strongly recommend using TLS 1.2.
+Verify Server Certificate ?
+When enabled, the device will verify the authenticity of the server during the TLS handshake by its certificate and common name.
+The TLS handshake will be aborted if the server is deemed to be inauthentic and SIP registration will not proceed.
+Outbound Proxy 🛜 Enter the Outbound Proxy address as an IPv4 address in dotted decimal notation or a fully qualified domain name (FQDN).
+When an IP address is configured, the device will send all SIP messages to this IP address.
+When an FQDN is configured, the device will run DNS NAPTR, SRV, and A queries on the FQDN to resolve an IP address to which it will send all SIP messages.
+This field can accept entries of up to 255 characters in length.
+Outbound Proxy Port ?
+The Outbound Proxy Port is port number used as the destination port when sending SIP messages to the outbound proxy.
 A value of 0 will default to 5060.
-The supported nge is 0-65536.
-Enter up to 5 digits. hen enabled, the backup servers are handled according to Cisco SRST (Survivable emote Site Telephony).
-It is required for use in clustered Cisco Unified ommunications Manager topologies. sabling rport Discovery will prevent the device from including the public WAN IP dress and port number in the contact information that is sent to the remote SIP ervers.
-This will generally only need to be enabled when using an SBC or SIP ALG in injunction with a remote SIP server. hen enabled, the device will send one registration with an expiry of 0 on boot. ne minimum time in milliseconds between keep-alive packets sent for nat traversal.
-A lue of 0 will disable keep alive packets.
+The supported range is 0-65536.
+Enter up to 5 digits.
+Use Cisco SRST 🛜 When enabled, the backup servers are handled according to Cisco SRST (Survivable Remote Site Telephony).
+It is required for use in clustered Cisco Unified Communications Manager topologies.
+Disable rport Discovery ?
+Disabling rport Discovery will prevent the device from including the public WAN IP address and port number in the contact information that is sent to the remote SIP servers.
+This will generally only need to be enabled when using an SBC or SIP ALG in conjunction with a remote SIP server.
+Unregister on Boot ?
+When enabled, the device will send one registration with an expiry of 0 on boot.
+Omoglotor on Boot